paulosuzart/paulosuzart.github.io/_posts/2020-04-30-morse-and-trees.md

   }
 ```

-You can store the full `morse` sequence that represents a char, the english `symbol` and the two pointers to the next morse nodes.
+You can store the full `morse` sequence that represents a char, the english `symbol` and the two pointers to the next predecessor and successor morse nodes.

 But remember that the order of morse code is not the same as the english alphabet and it's defined by it's prefixes, and ultimately it is how the tree must be structured.
 A good way to insert nodes in this tree can be: